actualbudget/docs/docs/Advanced/Scripts/modify-transfers.md

----
-title: 'Identify and apply transfers historically'
+# Identify and apply transfers historically
----

 These SQL scripts modify transactions as to apply [transfers](docs/Accounts/transfers.md) historically over migrated data without duplicating transactions.
 This is useful when you have migrated multiple accounts.